What is Turner Syndrome?

 • Receding or small lower jaw

-• In childhood, teens and adulthood :
+In childhood, teens and adulthood:

 Ovarian insufficiency due to ovarian failure and short stature are the most common symptoms in almost all Turner syndrome girls, teenagers, and young women.
 Failure to develop the ovaries may occur at birth or gradually during childhood, adolescence, or early adulthood.
 Some of the signs and symptoms include:

-• No growth spurts at the normal ages of childhood
+• No usual growth spurts

 • Slowed growth